jananitv20/jananitv20/README.md

 Topping the university in academics is a significant accomplishment that reflects my commitment to learning and attaining exceptional results in my field of education.
 <br /> **𝐏𝐫𝐨𝐟𝐞𝐬𝐬𝐢𝐨𝐧 -** <br />
 **Working as AWS Data Engineer at TCS** - AWS Cloud & Data.
 Helped customers with Data Migration , On-prem to Cloud Migration.
 I leverage my expertise in AWS Data Architecture, AWS Data analytics ,AWS Data Engineering and AWS Services.
-Also Volunteering Communities like **CloudnLoud Tech Community and AWS Data user Group Bangalore**.
+Also Volunteering Communities like **CloudnLoud Tech Community and AWS Data user Group Bangalore**(Cloudnloud Data/Gen AI/ML Labs India).
+AWS Speaker , Mentor , Contributor for Communities.

 👩‍💻I am incredibly passionate about **AWS Cloud** and its transformative potential in the world of technology.The power and scalability it offers to businesses and its vast array of services continue to inspire me.
 I am delighted to share that **I am leading the AWS Data team in the esteemed Cloudnloud Tech Community**.
 My Aim is to empower and nurture future #aws Leaders in the field of data.